Upcoming Bangsamoro Parliament election: Interim parliament

-Postponement
+Initial postponement

 Originally scheduled to be held on May 9, 2022, the Bangsamoro Parliament elections was postponed.
 The impact of the COVID-19 pandemic in the region was cited as justification, which led to the non-passage of a Bangsamoro Electoral Code.
 The electoral code would be the regional legislation that would define the parliamentary districts for the purpose of the regional elections.
 The electoral code would be legislated using data from the 2020 census which was likewise affected by the pandemic.
 In order for the elections to be postponed, the Bangsamoro Organic Law needs to be amended.

 The Bangsamoro interim government and some advocacy groups in Mindanao campaigned for the postponement of the polls.
 Interim Chief Minister Murad Ebrahim reasoned that three years is not enough to restructure the region's government, and that the COVID-19 pandemic and delays on the release of the region's budget caused the delay in the transition process.
 The postponement also received opposition.
 Kusug Tausug in the House of Representatives believed that postponing the elections tantamount to justifying the interim Bangsamoro government's performance which it found inadequate.
 Sulu Governor Abdusakur Tan also opposed the extension since he wanted elected officials to lead the region by 2022.

 In the Congress, there was a debate if it would be necessary to hold a plebiscite for the potential postponement of the Bangsamoro elections.
 The National Citizens' Movement for Free Elections, amid talks on the possible postponement of the elections, wanted the polls to be "desynchronized" or be held in a different date from the national elections since a new electoral system would be used for the regional elections.

 The Senate approved on final reading Senate Bill No. 2214 on September 6, 2021, proposing the postponement of elections to 2025.
 A counterpart bill in the House of Representatives was approved on September 15.
 As the two bills were different, it had to be reconciled in a conference committee before being submitted for the president's signature for it to become law, and for it to actually postpone the election.
 While both bills gave the president of the Philippines the power to appoint the members for the 2019–2022 term, the House bill gave the incumbent president Rodrigo Duterte that power, while the Senate bill gave the winner of the 2022 presidential election that power.
 In late September, both chambers ratified the conference committee's version of the bill, giving the winning president in the 2022 election the power to appoint the members of the next transitional parliament.

 President Rodrigo Duterte signed into law on October 28 the bill postponing the elections to 2025.
-However Duterte's successor could still change the parliament's composition once they assume office.
+However Duterte's successor was given the ability still change the parliament's whole composition once they assume office.

+Second interim parliament

+Duterte's successor President Bongbong Marcos appointed a new set of members for the interim parliament.
+Forty-nine were reappointed while are 31 new members.
+The composition of 41 MILF nominees and 39 government nominees were still retained.